-For students entering the program during or after the fall of 2022, the course requirements are as follows:
+For students entering the program during or after fall 2022, the course requirements are as follows:

-- At Harvard’s Statistics Department all courses marked 200-level are letter graded lecture courses, designed to be at the graduate level.
-All 300-level courses are not-letter graded and are mostly reading or seminar courses.
-GSAS requires all PhD. students to take 16 four-credit courses.
+- At Harvard’s Statistics Department, all courses marked 200-level are letter-graded lecture courses designed to be at the graduate level.
+All 300-level courses are not letter-graded and are mostly reading or seminar courses.
+Harvard Griffin GSAS requires all PhD students to take 16 four-credit courses.
 In Harvard Statistics, 8 of the 16 courses can be 300-level.

-- Harvard Statistics PhD. students must take Statistics 210, 211, 212, 213 plus four other courses numbered 200–299 to graduate.
-The 210–213 block plus two other courses numbered 200–299 must be completed by the end of the fall semester of G2 in order to enter the “qualifying exam”, while the two other required courses numbered 200–299 must be also completed by the end of the G3 year.
+- To graduate, Harvard Statistics PhD students must take Statistics 210, 211, 212, 213 plus four other courses numbered 200–299.
+The 210–213 block plus two other courses numbered 200–299 must be completed by the end of the fall term of G2 in order to enter the “qualifying exam.”
+The two other required courses numbered 200–299 must be also completed by the end of the G3 year.

 - As part of their 16 four-credit courses, students must also take 303hf in their first year.
-In addition, before the end of their G3 year, students must as well take at least two other 300-level special-topics (reading) courses.
-Students are strongly encouraged to take Stat300 in all semesters after they have passed their qualifying exam.
-Stat300 is a lunch time seminar for PhD students to present works to students and faculty.
-Students can take Stat398 which is “research.”
+In addition, before the end of their G3 year, students must take at least two other 300-level special-topics (reading) courses.
+Students are strongly encouraged to take Stat300 in all terms after they have passed their qualifying exam.
+Stat300 is a lunch-time seminar for PhD students to present works to students and faculty.
+Students can take Stat398, which is “research.”
 Both Stat300 and Stat398 can be taken multiple times.

-The following requirements apply to students who entered the program between the fall of 2018 and fall 2021 (inclusive).
+The following requirements apply to students who entered the program between fall 2018 and fall 2021 (inclusive).

 The formal residence requirement for the PhD is 16 four-credit courses devoted to advanced study.

-Within the Department of Statistics all courses marked 200 and above in the course catalog qualifies as advanced study, as does 398, while Department of Statistics courses marked 199 and below do not qualify.
+Within the Department of Statistics, all courses marked 200 and above in the course catalog qualifies as advanced study, as does 398; however, Department of Statistics courses marked 199 and below do not qualify.

-As almost all PhD students are involved in research from the beginning of their program, entering PhD students are assigned faculty advisors based on mutual research interests whenever possible.
+Since almost all PhD students are involved in research from the beginning of their program, entering PhD students are assigned faculty advisors based on mutual research interests whenever possible.
 New students’ research interests are determined by information provided by applicants in their statements of purpose.
-Students familiar with the department are given the option of requesting a particular faculty advisor.
-Some students stay with the initial advisor throughout their program, including the writing of the PhD dissertation, while others opt to change advisors as their interests change or evolve.
+Students familiar with the department are given the option to request a particular faculty advisor.
+Some students stay with the initial advisor throughout their program including the writing of the PhD dissertation; others opt to change advisors as their interests change or evolve.